Rasheed Adisa Raji

 Rasheed Adisa Raji was born in Abeokuta in Ogun State.

 As governor of Bauchi State, Raji's tenure was relatively uneventful.
 He enforced all government programs and policies, and supported traditional institutions.
-He initiated, built and commissioned the Legislative Quarters, often called the "Raji Quarters" today.
+He initiated, built and commissioned the Legislative Quarters, now often called the "Raji Quarters".

 On April 20, 1996, Alhaji Ibrahim Dasuki, the 18th Sultan of Sokoto, was officially deposed by the military government.

 As governor of Sokoto State in 1997, Raji assured his successor, Muhammadu Maccido, that "traditional rulers would always be given consideration in the scheme of things in view of their relevance in the administration of the state".

-In September 1997 he officially commissioned the Women Centre For Continuing Education, Sokoto.
+In September 1997 he officially commissioned the Women Centre for Continuing Education, Sokoto.

 In September 2000, a commission investigating federal properties heard that Rasheed Raji was said to have converted a duplex belonging to the federal government in Ikoyi, Lagos into his personal property.
 He had demolished the building and rebuilt it as the old house was too small for him.

 In November 2000, Rasheed Raji declared for the ruling People's Democratic Party (PDP).